Adult Foster Care

 - Gain a support system from CENTRO

-- Be provided with trainings for the care of a member
+- Be provided with training for the care of a member

 - Caregivers will be given a tax-free stipend from MassHealth at a predetermined interval based on the level of care they provide to the member